redstrate/Astra/README.md

 ## Features
 * Can **bootstrap a new FFXIV installation** if it can't find one.
 You can skip the installer entirely!
 * Can use **native (Windows)** and **Wine-based (macOS, Linux)** versions of FFXIV.
-* You can use **Dalamud**, which is downloaded within the launcher just like XIVQuickLauncher.
+* You can use **Dalamud plugins**, which is downloaded within the launcher just like XIVQuickLauncher.
 * Can connect to the **official Square Enix servers** _as well_ as **Sapphire servers**.
 * **Multiple profiles**!
   * For example, you can have a regular Square Enix profile and a testing Sapphire profile.
 Or maybe one for DX11 and another for DX9?